Uttar Pradesh – Culture and Tradition

-Uttar Pradesh is the most populous state in India where multi-hued culture have blossemed, it boast of having multicultural, multiracial, fabulous wealth of nature-hills, valleys, rivers, forests, and vast plains.
+Uttar Pradesh is the most populous state in India where multi-hued culture has blossomed, it boasts of having a multicultural, multiracial, fabulous wealth of nature-hills, valleys, rivers, forests, and vast plains.

-Uttar Pradesh have oldest seat of India’s culture and civilization, as it is around holy river Ganga where the ancient cities and towns were found.
+Uttar Pradesh has the oldest seat of India’s culture and civilization, as it is around the holy river Ganga where the ancient cities and towns were found.
 The main attraction of India Taj is situated in Uttar Pradesh.

-The Gupta Empire ruled over nearly the whole of Uttar Pradesh, and it was during this time that culture and architecture reached its peak.
+The Gupta Empire ruled over nearly the whole of Uttar Pradesh, and it was during this time that culture and architecture reached their peak.

-Uttar Pradesh played important part in -independence movement, Sri Lal Bahadur Shastri, Sri Jawaharlal Nehru, Smt.
-Indira Gandhi, Sri Charan Singh and Sri Chandra Shekhar were only a few of the important names who played a significant role in India’s freedom movement and also rose to become the prime ministers of this great nation.
+Uttar Pradesh played an important part in the independence movement, Sri Lal Bahadur Shastri, Sri Jawaharlal Nehru, Smt.
+Indira Gandhi, Sri Charan Singh, and Sri Chandra Shekhar were only a few of the important names who played a significant role in India’s freedom movement and also rose to become the prime ministers of this great nation.

 Culture and Tradition of Uttar Pradesh

-Uttar Pradesh holy land of the holy People is popular for its ghats and holy rivers so people follow the trend of bathing in the holy rivers to get purified from the sins.
-The most spoken language are Hindi and Urdu.
+Uttar Pradesh holy land of the Holy People is popular for its ghats and holy rivers so people follow the trend of bathing in the holy rivers to get purified from their sins.
+The most spoken languages are Hindi and Urdu.

 Costumes of Uttar Pradesh

-The costume of Uttar Pradesh is a very typical one where the women are clad in their saris adorned by the golden jewellery and Mangal Sutr (a chain with a pendulum gifted by groom to his bride) worn by married women while the men look clad in doti kurta or kurta pyjama.
-Toe rings is common all over the Uttar Pradesh among the married woman folks.
+The costume of Uttar Pradesh is a very typical one where the women are clad in their saris adorned by the golden jewelry and Mangal Sutra (a chain with a pendulum gifted by the groom to his bride) worn by married women while the men look clad in dhoti kurta or kurta pajama.
+Toe rings are common all over Uttar Pradesh among married women folks.

 Cuisines in Uttar Pradesh

-Uttar Pradesh is home of both vegetarian and non-vegetarian dishes.
-As wheat is the staple food of the state, they can be of different types of flour and made of different way tandoori naan, tandoori roti, kulcha, taftan, sheermal, millet and lachha paratha are some popular breads.
+Uttar Pradesh is home to both vegetarian and non-vegetarian dishes.
+As wheat is the staple food of the state, it can be of different types of flour and made in different ways tandoori naan, tandoori roti, kulcha, taftan, sheermal, millet, and lachha paratha are some popular bread.

-While the traditional deserts are barfi, Balushahi, Ghewar, Kaju Katli, Gajar ka Halwa, Gujia and jalebi.
-Thandai is a common beverage of Uttar Pradesh.
+While the traditional desserts are barfi, Balushahi, Ghewar, Kaju Katli, Gajar ka Halwa, Gujia, and jalebi.
+Thandai is a common beverage in Uttar Pradesh.

 Music and Dances of Uttar Pradesh

 The state is home to a very old tradition in dance and music.
-Kathak is a classical form of Uttar Pradeah involving gracefully coordinated movements of feet along with entire body.
+Kathak is a classical form of Uttar Pradesh involving gracefully coordinated movements of feet along with the entire body.

-Rasiya is a dance form which celebrates the divine love of Radha and Krishna, while other forms are Swang, Ramlila, Nautanki, Naqal and Qawwali that are a part of Uttar Pradesh.
+Rasiya is a dance form that celebrates the divine love of Radha and Krishna, while other forms are Swang, Ramlila, Nautanki, Naqal, and Qawwali that are a part of Uttar Pradesh.

 Famous tourist attraction

-There are numerous tourist attraction in the state and Taj Mahal is the most visited. while Varanasi, Allahabad, Ayodhya, and the Mathura-Vrindavan area; Buddhist centres such as Sarnath, Kasia (site of Kushinagara, where the Buddha died), and Shravasti; and other historic places such as Agra, Lucknow, and Kannauj are also place of interest for tourist.
+There is numerous tourist attraction in the state and Taj Mahal is the most visited. while Varanasi, Allahabad, Ayodhya, and the Mathura-Vrindavan area; Buddhist centers such as Sarnath, Kasia (site of Kushinagara, where the Buddha died), and Shravasti; and other historic places such as Agra, Lucknow, and Kannauj are also a place of interest for the tourist.